scarvell/flashify/README.md

     var flashify = require('flashify');

-Then tell Express to use the middleware in your configuration function:
+Then tell Express to use the middleware in your configuration function BEFORE app.router :

     app.use(express.cookieParser('secret'));
     app.use(express.session());
     app.use(flashify);
+    app.use(app.router);

 Usage
 =====